EmptySoulOfficial/EmptySoulDe/devReadme.md

 Please rename and fill it, with your own informations.
-In order for the component to be correctly integrated and functional, it must be imported into a "page" component. (src/pages/[YourPage]) Normally, the components are wrapped with the page "MainEntity" (e.g. Home-MainEntity)
+In order for the component to be correctly integrated and functional, it must be imported into a "page" component. (src/pages/[YourPage]) Normally, the components are wrapped with the page-div "MainEntity" (e.g."Home-MainEntity")

 ### page routing (routeData.js)